Machu Picchu: a Day Trip to a Wonder of the World

 The stone quarry

 While the city may not have tonnes of stories hidden in its walls, it does have a stone quarry from which all the stones in the city came from, and if you look, you can see differences between the structures that were completed and those that hadn’t been completed or polished.
+It does tell you about a place that was being built before it was abandoned, and a place that could have been.
 It’s a shame that the Spaniards had to come because this place could’ve grown to be something (more) amazing.

 If the city alone doesn’t spark your interest with its size and grandeur, the mountains certainly will.
 You can go up Machu Picchu Mountain and the Sun Gate or the mountain in all the famous pictures, Huayna Picchu.
 You can see spectacular foliage as well as views and even more remnants of a culture from several hundred years ago.
 The site also allows you to walk some of the Inca trail without having to walk the entire thing.
 Do note, however, that parts of the trail can be really dangerous.
 There are even guest books to keep track of everyone hiking in case something bad happens.